kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/4471-cp-join-kubelet-local-apiserver/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

-- N/A -> Alpha: users can patch their `ClusterConfiguration` in the `kube-system/kubeadm-config` ConfigMap to before calling `kubeadm upgrade apply` This will allow them to enable the `ControlPlaneKubeletLocalMode` in case they wish to join control plane nodes to this cluster.
+- N/A -> Alpha: users can patch their `ClusterConfiguration` in the `kube-system/kubeadm-config` ConfigMap to enable the `ControlPlaneKubeletLocalMode` feature gate, before calling `kubeadm upgrade apply`.
+This will allow them to join control plane nodes with this feature enabled.
 This scenario is anticipated as rare, because usually users maintain a stable control plane with 3 or more members before upgrading it.
 But it is still plausible and can be documented in the feature gate documentation.
+The `kubelet.conf` on existing nodes can also be edited to match the new behavior.
 - Alpha -> Beta: similarly to the previous stage users can modify the `ClusterConfiguration` to disable the feature gate during upgrade.
 This will allow them to use the "old way", in case they wish to join more control plane nodes to the cluster while the feature gate is enabled by default.
-- Beta -> GA: users could no longer patch the `ClusterConfiguration` to opt-out of the feature and it will be locked to default.
+- Beta -> GA: users could no longer patch the `ClusterConfiguration` to opt-out of the feature and it will be locked to be enabled by default.

 ### Version Skew Strategy